de-luxe/burstcoin-jminer/README.md

 # List of all properties
-your 'jminer.properties' hasn't got to contain all properties listed here, most of them are optinal or there is a fallback/default value for it.
+your 'jminer.properties' hasn't got to contain all properties listed here, most of them are optional or there is a fallback/default value for it.

 ## Plot-Files